 Currently, The Baldwin School operates under a tuition-driven model, with the majority of each year’s budget—roughly 85%—coming from tuition revenue.
 This model limits our ability to achieve new goals and make new investments without increasing tuition to unacceptably high levels.
 To become less dependent on tuition, the most fiscally responsible way is to significantly increase the School’s endowment.

 By investing in unrestricted endowment gifts, you are establishing a future for our most valuable resources—our teachers, students and campus.
 These funds allow us to better compensate our outstanding faculty, increase student scholarship aid, and maintain our historic buildings and beautiful grounds.

-Our goal is to grow our $12 million endowment to more than $50 million, so we can become less reliant on tuition for general operating expenses and better secure the School’s financial future.
+Our goal is to steadily grow our endowment so we can become less reliant on tuition for general operating expenses and ensure a more secure financial future for the School.

 Marilyn Graham Abbady Scholarship Fund

 This fund was established in 1996 in memory of Marilyn Graham Abbady ’55, by her family and friends to support tuition assistance.
 Marilyn enrolled in The Baldwin School in 1946.
 The school and the memory of her years there assumed a permanent place in her heart.
 She remained an involved and supportive alumna until the end of her life.
 As a scholarship student herself, her family felt it fitting to honor her memory by making it possible for another young woman to have the benefit of a similar education.